Origins of Dalcroze Education

 Dalcroze began noticing unintended effects of his methods: increased concentration; heightened leadership and communication skills; bolstered confidence; greater self-trust.
 He realized part of his mission was not just to teach music but to teach vital life skills through music.

-In keeping with Dalcroze’s vision and with the school’s devotion to music education as a tool for teaching leadership, the Dalcroze School of Boston is committed to an education in — and through — music.
+In keeping with Dalcroze’s vision and with the school’s devotion to music education as a tool for teaching leadership, the Dalcroze Music School of Boston is committed to an education in — and through — music.